Why Do Ducks Nest So Far From Water?

 Praise the Duck

 The RSPB suggests that the mallard nests from mid March but this one was much earlier.
 She laid at least 15 eggs, say one each day for 15 days.
-She then had to incubate them for 28 days.
+They then had to incubated for 28 days.
 She would leave the nest only for short periods to feed.
 That 43 day period began no later than the 1st March.
 This was just after that warm spell at the end of February.
 We can see the hedge from our windows and saw her just once over that period.
 How clever is that.
 As for the drake, after mating, he buggers off and joins his mates for a quick moult.
-That reminds me of my father.
+That reminds me of my disappearing father.